East Side Kids: The East Side Kids

-Katzman hired former Dead End Kid Bobby Jordan to play the lead in the first film in the series proper, Boys of the City and he was soon joined in the series by Leo Gorcey.
-Gorcey's brother David was also added, as well as (Ernie) 'Sunshine' Sammy Morrison as "Scruno," the only African-American in the group and a former child actor from the very first cast of the Our Gang comedy team.
+Monogram was a "budget" studio, making inexpensive films for double-feature theaters.
+Sam Katzman's productions were even cheaper.
+A typical major-studio "B" picture cost $200,000 to $300,000 to make, and was filmed in four weeks.
+Notorious penny-pincher Katzman spent only $33,000 per feature and made them in only five to seven days.
+He wasted no time or money on subtlety, story development, or more than two takes per scene.

+Leo Gorcey joined the series, with his brother, David Gorcey of the Little Tough Guys.
+"Sunshine Sammy" Morrison, the first child actor in the Our Gang comedies, was cast as "Scruno," the only African-American in the Jordan-Gorcey gang.

-In the first few films, Dave O'Brien (familiar from low-budget westerns and serials, and as the accident-prone star of the Pete Smith comedies) played Jordan's older brother Knuckles Dolan, who always seemed to be getting roped into chaperoning the kids from adventure to adventure.
-O'Brien appeared in different roles as well—continuity between films was often ignored.
+In the first few films, Dave O'Brien, familiar to audiences from low-budget westerns and serials, and as the accident-prone star of the Pete Smith comedies, played Jordan's older brother Knuckles Dolan, who always seemed to be getting roped into chaperoning the kids from adventure to adventure.
+O'Brien appeared in different roles as well; the continuity between films was often ignored.
 As with the Little Tough Guys, the membership of the team changed from film to film, until Huntz Hall joined in 1941, when the lineup was somewhat stabilized.
-In total, 20 actors were members of the team at one time or another.
+In total, 20 actors were members of the East Side Kids.

-Always the outsider, Gabriel Dell drifted in and out of the series as a gang-member, a reporter, or a small-time hoodlum (as in Million Dollar Kid).
-In Smart Alecks he's an ex-member who left the gang to pursue a life of crime.
-Stanley Clements also appeared in Smart Alecks as well as 'Neath Brooklyn Bridge and Ghosts on the Loose.
-After Gorcey left the subsequent "Bowery Boys" series in 1956, Clements was chosen to replace him in the last seven films.
+Dead End Kid Gabriel Dell drifted in and out of the series as a gang member, a reporter, or a small-time hoodlum, as in Million Dollar Kid.
+In Smart Alecks, he is an ex-member who left the gang to pursue a life of crime.
+Rising tough-teen actor Stanley Clements appeared in three films.

-Monogram (which later became Allied Artists) was notorious for its "Poverty Row" productions, and the East Side films were no exception.
-With a minuscule budget of around $33,000 per feature and a tight shooting schedule of only 5–7 days, the series churned out three or four movies a year (an astonishing 21 films in less than six years).
-There was no time or money for subtlety, story development, or more than one or two takes per scene.